speters9/DrPoliSci/README.md

 - **Rephrasing/Expansion**: Vague or ambiguous queries are reformulated to improve downstream retrieval.
 - **RAG Retrieval**: If the query pertains to course descriptions, policies, or other factual content, relevant context is retrieved from a vector database using a hybrid retriever (vector + BM25 with reranking).
 - **Advisor Response**: A final advisor node generates the reply using a predefined persona, incorporating the retrieved documents and prior conversation history.
-- **Session Memory**: Conversations are checkpointed with SQLite.
+- **Personalized Session Memory**: Conversations are threaded and checkpointed with SQLite.
 At the end of a session (manual or idle), a structured summary is generated and saved.
-- **Idle Watchdog**: An optional background process monitors chat activity and automatically finalizes and prunes idle sessions.
 - **Dual Interfaces**:
   - Tkinter GUI via `chat_with_agent.py`
-  - Streamlit web app via `chat_ui.py` with live session tracking
+  - Streamlit web app via `chat_ui.py` with live session tracking and watchdog to automatically prune idle sessions

 ---